5 touristtraps you need to avoid in Amsterdam

 Not really.
 Yes, it is easy to buy soft drugs all over the Netherlands.
 But in general, we do not advocate using them on a regular basis.
 You get in trouble if you smoke and drive, or show up high at work or at school.

 In Amsterdam, the many shops that sell soft drugs are very much a symptom of mass tourism.
-Most Dutch people that smoke don't want to shop there because it is not the best stuff and the prices way higher.
+Most Dutch people that smoke doesn't want to shop there because it is not the best stuff and the prices way higher.
 And avoid the shops that have edibles in the window: those do not have any drugs in them.
 You are being played.
-Check if the shop is called 'coffeeshop' and has the license by way of very visible green and white sticker.
+Check if the shop is called 'coffeeshop' and has the license by way of a very visible green and white sticker.

 Red Light District is a fun clubbing area.

 Not at all.
 Yes, there are clubs, sex clubs.
 And cafes too.
 But it is very much a location where the oldest profession in the world is being conducted.
 That can be confronting to a lot of people.

 Prostitution is a legal job in the Netherlands.
 They pay taxes and have to take care of all the things small businesses have to by law.
 Mainly for safety reasons and to make sure human trafficking is that much harder to keep up.
 With tourism growing as much as it has, the eyes of the world were looking in and bad situations were exposed, so the city tried to step in and fix that situation.

 In recent years the area with its rich history was focussing more and more on tourism and made it less appealing for locals and local businesses to stay there.
 In 2020 the city saw firsthand what is left when you take the tourists out of the equation and decided that it had to take more steps to return this part to the locals again.
 There are restrictions for visitors and that will expand further in the near future.

 The Anne Frank house takes walk-ins.